hm-lang/core/proposals/README.md

 make any other type act like a pointer.
 TODO: maybe use the typescript-like notation `X?: int` or `X?: int|dbl`.
-This would be more in line with the optional function notation `optFn?(...Args): returnType` Do we require using the question mark as part of the identifier afterwards, e.g., `X? = 5`?
+This would be more in line with the optional function notation `optFn?(...Args): returnType`
-I think that would be a bit unwieldy.

 One of the cool features of hm-lang is that we don't require the programmer to check for null on a nullable type before using it.
 The compiler will automatically